murillohl/udacity_data_engineer_nanodegree/Project 03 - Data Warehouse/README.md

 python etl.py
 ```

-5º Execute some queries in Query Editor in AWS Redshift console to test the inserted rows, like
+5º Execute some queries in Query Editor in AWS Redshift console to test the inserted rows, like:

+`SELECT * from time limit 10`

+`SELECT count(user_id) from users`